artefactual/archivematica-docs/admin-manual/installation-setup/upgrading/upgrading.rst

 -------------------------

 As of Archivematica 1.7, Archivematica can be run in indexless mode; that is, without Elasticsearch.
-Installing Archivematica without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
+Installing Archivematica without Elasticsearch, or with limited Elasticsearch functionality, means reduced consumption of compute resources and lower operational complexity.
+By setting the ``archivematica_src_search_enabled`` configuration attribute, administrators can define how many things Elasticsearch is indexing, if any.
+This can impact searching across several different dashboard pages.
-Disabling Elasticsearch means that the Backlog, Appraisal, and Archival Storage tabs do not appear and their functionality is not available.

 1. Upgrade your existing Archivematica pipeline following the instructions above.